Navigation made easy:Industrial Wayfinding Using Augmented Reality

-Industrial Wayfinding using Augmented Reality: Part I
+Industrial Wayfinding Using Augmented Reality

-The use of augmented reality as a method to enhance wayfinding has been an extremely popular application of this technology.
-Electronically supported wayfinding applications have progressed from nomadic devices from companies like Garmin, to navigation systems embedded in our vehicle’s infotainment system, to our mobile phones.
-These wayfinding solutions have dramatically enhanced our ability to navigate unknown territory while evolving from stored digital maps to real time crowdsourced wayfinding that include traffic and construction updates providing the most efficient route to our destination.
+The use of augmented reality(AR) as a method to enhance wayfinding has been an extremely popular application of this technology.
+Electronically supported wayfinding apps have progressed from nomadic devices from companies like Garmin, to car navigation systems, to our mobile phones.
+These apps have dramatically enhanced our ability to navigate unknown territory.
+These applications now include traffic and construction updates providing us with the most efficient route to our destination.